ahmar-js/openai/README.md

-# Node + React Full Stack Application
+# Node + React Application with OpenAI

 This is a full-stack web application built using **Node.js** for the backend and **React** (Vite) for the frontend.
 The project follows a structured folder system with separate `frontend` and `backend` directories.